 Whether supporting one of our high-impact urban business programs or the entire organization, our partners know they are choosing to support an organization dedicated to transforming inner cities across the country.
-Our partners include Bank of America, Staples, various foundations and individual donors.
+Our partners include Bank of America, Chevron, Kaiser Permanente, various foundations and individual donors.

 Learn how you can support ICIC’s work

 They are distressed urban areas of concentrated poverty and unemployment.
 Take a peek at our rigorous definition of inner cities.

 Inner city residents represent 10% of the population—that’s 32 million people.
 Nearly a quarter of the population living in poverty live in the inner city.
 Inner cities represent 16% of U.S. unemployment, 22% of U.S. poverty, and 32% of U.S. minority poverty.